cylc/cylc-doc/src/user-guide/running-suites.rst

 Start Cycle Point & Stop Cycle Point
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All workflows have a :term:`initial cycle point` and many have a :term:`final cycle point`.
+All workflows have an :term:`initial cycle point` and many have a :term:`final cycle point`.
 These determine the range between which Cylc will schedule tasks to run.